LyakhnitskiyDP/VigilantBean/README.md

 * Product management
     * Paginated listing of Products
     * Product search
+    * Adding/Removing/Changing quantity of products in cart
     * Grouping products by Categories (Many to many)
-    * Adding new Products
+    * Adding new Products (admin)
-    * Adding new Categories
+    * Adding new Categories (admin)

 <a name="showcase"></a>
 ### Demo